-- o The IEP signature page will be amended and the signature date must be manually entered in the Annual Review Date field in the student's folder. - o The Notice of Proposal or Refusal To Take Action form must indicate that the IEP Team met to review the current IEP and any proposals or refusals to initiate or change the identification, evaluation, placement and/or the provision of a FAPE. - o A new IEP must be written before the Duration Date (ending date) to ensure compliance.
+- The IEP signature page will be amended and the signature date must be manually entered in the Annual Review Date field in the student's folder. - The Notice of Proposal or Refusal To Take Action form must indicate that the IEP Team met to review the current IEP. - O A new IEP must be written before the Duration Date (ending date) to ensure compliance.